 Seniors with dementia and Alzheimer’s disease can get support and assistance with 24-hour dementia care that ensures residents remain safe and comfortable; some residences may have unique care for different types of dementia.
 These residences are often home-like environments equipped with special safety measures that meet their resident’s unique needs.

 How much does a retirement home in Oakville cost?

 You may be wondering how you or your loved ones can afford a retirement home in Oakville.
 Generally, most seniors use a combination of their pensions, RRSPs, CPP and other income to pay the monthly fee.
 Others use the profits from the sale of their home and receive help from family members to cover their costs.
+We look at a big list of options in our look at how to pay for a retirement home.
 For those in need of financial help, rest assured that some retirement homes work with the Halton Region to provide subsidized help for seniors.
 Contact the Halton Region for further details.

 Ontario’s Trillium Drug Program (TDP) also helps seniors looking for financial help.
 The TDP helps people with high prescription drug costs relative to their household income and covers a number of approved drugs.
 Just about anyone who has an Ontario health card, lives in Ontario and is a senior over the age of 65 years of age can apply.

 Medical and safety services for Oakville seniors